Is It Possible To Beat Jared Mees?

-Mees has been beat straight up just once this season, and that defeat came at the championship’s crown jewel event at the Springfield Mile.
-The bitter taste of that loss vaulted him to a convincing win at the following round, where a red flag was the only thing that prevented a Mees runaway, and carried Mees to arguably his most dominant outing to date at the OKC Mile.
+Mees has been beaten straight-up just once this season, and that defeat came at the championship’s crown jewel event at the Springfield Mile.
+The bitter taste of that loss vaulted him to a convincing win at the following round, where a red flag was the only thing that prevented a Mees runaway and carried Mees to arguably his most dominant outing to date at the OKC Mile.

 The race itself was indicative of what the entire 2018 season has felt like for the AFT Twins field; at an utter loss towards finding an answer to Mees’ speed.
 It’s only going to get worse given that Mees and his Indian Motorcycle Racing team continue to learn more and get better.

 “None of these races are easy, but I got a good start compared to last year and was just able to run my own race and not get caught up in the spray.
 I had some really good lines, I guess.
 I looked back a couple times just to see if somebody was catching me or if other lines were starting to work, but the motorcycle worked so phenomenally tonight.
 Big hats off to my guys for having the bike totally dialed in, allowing me to check out like that… I get along so well with this motorcycle, and my team gets better and better with it each weekend.
 Believe it or not, we come back with what we learn and get better each weekend.”

 Mees was asked straight up if he can be beaten at this point.
 His response was humble, yet confident.

 “I don’t know.
 Don’t get me wrong – these guys are strong.
 These guys are talented riders.
 I’ve got to come to beat them every weekend just like they try to beat me.
 I can be beat, but I’m just gelling with what I’ve got going, honestly.”